 You might want to be completely anonymous whilst browsing the web at some point.
-Although this shouldn't be your only precaution, using tor-browser^{AUR} would be the first thing to do extra | libreoffice-fresh
+Although this shouldn't be your only precaution, using tor-browser^{AUR} would be the first thing to do

 You might have to check out how to import the gpg keys on the AUR page of tor-browser.